fecampossantos/bleu-challenge/README.md

 [Deployed App on Vercel](https://bleu-challenge.vercel.app/)
 [Project Demo Video](https://www.loom.com/share/70bd40892de147e99cfe70f035e9f5b6?sid=ca88819e-5e46-4983-b3ab-db4646e751e3)

+_Notes_:
-_Note_: As mentioned in the video, the demonstration was done with another wallet address as the owner.
+1. As mentioned in the video, the demonstration was done with another wallet address as the owner.
 Not all pools listed in the sidebar in the video belong to the same user.
+2. The app was updated after the video was recorded.
+The form now has 3 fields instead of one:
+- Name
+- Link
+- Description
+This was done to improve the metadata information